Dear readers of ADxS.org, please forgive the disruption.

 • Diabetes17

-In addition, the cognitive assessment of situations by the cortex at the same time causes emotional reactions, which indirectly control the autonomic body processes via the amygdala and the hypothalamus.19
+In addition, the cognitive assessment of situations by the cortex also causes emotional reactions, which indirectly control the vegetative body processes via the amygdala and the hypothalamus.19

-In the CNS, stress is primarily modulated by norepinephrine:20
+In the CNS, stress is primarily modulated by noradrenaline:20

 • Stimulate the function of the PFC